Nested Sampling Methods: Introduction to Nested Sampling

+To get started, a reference version of the algorithm is introduced.
+The theoretical background, justifications and variations are discussed in subsequent sections.
+While the algorithm is not limited to continuous priors, to understand the concepts, it can help to first consider a parameter space with uniform priors.
+For example, $V=\int\pi(\theta)\,d\theta$ can intuitively be associated with a volume.
+Some implementations also prefer this approach, and support nonuniform, including dependent, priors by inverse transforming with the cumulative prior distribution (see Appendix~\ref{sec:Non-factorized-priors}).

 NS is an integration algorithm that provides both the posterior samples and the marginal likelihood $Z$.
-This is estimated akin to Lesbegue integration, which requires keeping track of the height (the likelihood) and the volume.
-Lets consider we want to compute the marginal likelihood over a $d$-dimensional continuous parameter space.
+The approach is akin to Lebesgue integration, which requires keeping track of the height (the likelihood) and the volume.
+Lets consider that we want to compute the marginal likelihood over a $d$-dimensional continuous parameter space.
 Figure~\ref{fig:progressionillustration} illustrates the procedure described below.

 \paragraph*{Initialisation}